 Lila Ibrahim joined Kleiner Perkins Caufield & Byers in 2010 and works across the firm's digital and greentech portfolios.
-Lila currently leads KPCB's business development efforts, key partnerships and strategic initiatives for the firm and KPCB's portfolio companies.
+Lila currently supports key partnerships and strategic initiatives for the firm.

 Before joining KPCB, Lila had a diverse 18-year career with Intel Corp.
 Most recently, she led the startup business of Intel's Emerging Markets Product Group.
 Based in China, she was responsible for the ethnographic research, engineering development and marketing of products focused on global education.
 Under Lila's leadership, more than 50 countries deployed the education solutions, creating hundreds of local jobs and improving the lives and potential of millions of students.
 Lila joined Intel in 1990 as a design engineer for the Pentium® processor.
 During her tenure, she held a variety of technical, marketing and management positions, including assignments in Japan to enable DVD standards for the PC industry and in the Asia Pacific region to pioneer the global expansion of Intel's premier developer program.
 Lila also served as chief of staff to former Intel Chairman Craig Barrett, a position in which she facilitated the technical, program and public aspects of his role with Intel and the United Nations.
 During this time, Lila led the Digital Village Initiative to deliver technology projects that advanced entrepreneurship, health, education and e-governance from the Amazon to Africa.